Mangles (1803 ship)

 Mangles was built in Calcutta in 1803 and immediately sailed for England.
 Including that voyage, she made a total of six voyages as an "extra ship" for the British East India Company (EIC).
-Between her first as second voyages for the EIC a French privateer captured her.
+Between her first and second voyages for the EIC a French privateer captured her.
 Mangles also made nine voyages transporting convicts to Australia: eight voyages to Port Jackson, one to Hobart Town, and one in which she delivered some convicts to Port Jackson but carried most of her charges to Norfolk Island.
 She was last listed in 1844.

 Career

 1st EIC voyage (1803)

 Captain Hugh Read sailed from Bengal on 26 March 1803.
 Mangles was at the Cape on 2 June, St Helena on 20 July, and Cork on 19 September.
 She arrived at the Downs on 2 October.
 She was admitted to British registry on 16 May 1804.
 Captain Hugh Read acquired a letter of marque on 19 June 1804.
 She first appeared in Lloyd's Register (LR) in 1804.